 Logistics and supply chain businesses had to quickly adapt their operations and strategies to meet the ever-changing demands of retailers and consumers.
 As some retailers were forced to close and customer foot traffic declined, ecommerce sales skyrocketed.
 Ecommerce sales increased an estimated 45% in the second quarter of 2020 compared to the same period in 2019.
 While some 3PLs struggled due to operational challenges or lack of expertise in growing sales channels, others seized the opportunity and experienced record growth.

-As we enter 2021, the supply chain has stabilized and 3PLs have a better understanding of how to operate during the COVID-19 pandemic.
 The last year has reshaped and in many cases accelerated many 3PL trends.

 1. Fulfillment as a Service

 Over the last few years, the number of ecommerce stores have exploded.
 Shopify, one the largest ecommerce platforms, grew 71% in Q2 2020 compared to the previous quarter!
 The growth has largely been driven by consumer demand for fast, convenient ways to shop and receive their goods while never leaving the comforts of their home.
 On the flip side, the barriers for sellers to cost effectively and quickly open a digital storefront has never been easier.
 Platforms like Shopify allow any seller in the world to launch a fully functioning web store in less than 30 minutes.